parsiya/Octopress-Blog/source/_posts/2014-12-08-pin-adventures-chapter-1-pinsolver-mk1.markdown

     // ins: instruction about to be executed
     // IPOINT_BEFORE: call is placed before each instruction
     // (AFUNPTR)docount: name of the function to call before every instruction
-    // If any arguments areto be passed to the called function, they will be placed here
+    // If any arguments are to be passed to the called function, they will be placed here
-    // IARG_END: indicats the end of arguments
+    // IARG_END: indicates the end of arguments

     // as a result before each instruction, docount is called INS_InsertCall(ins, IPOINT_BEFORE, (AFUNPTR)docount, IARG_END);